sapcc/hermes/docs/users/hermes-v1-reference.md

 **GET /v1/attributes/<attribute_name>**

 Returns the unique values of a given attribute, so that you can e.g. have users select from them.
+Scoped to the OpenStack token.

 `GET /v1/attributes/action`